 The largest derivative exchanges are:

-- Korea Exchange
+Korea Exchange Eurex CME Group

 One of the biggest use cases for options is to hedge.
 This allows for risk to be spread to another party.